bguiz/blog.bguiz.com/src/documents/reactpubposts/2017-06-json-merge-postgresql.md

 [JSON functions](https://www.postgresql.org/docs/9.6/static/functions-json.html).
-We have the option of using a user-defined procedural language - for example, Javascript via [PLv8](https://github.com/plv8/plv8/blob/master/doc/plv8.md) - if we wanted to.
-However, that is an exercise for another time!
+We have the option of using a user-defined procedural language - for example, Javascript via [PLv8](https://github.com/plv8/plv8/blob/master/doc/plv8.md) - if we wanted to, however, that is an exercise for another time!

 ```sql
 create or replace function jsonb_merge_recurse(orig jsonb, delta jsonb)